 Chef Dave Anoia

 Dave Anoia, from Lebanon, PA has been in restaurants since 1998.
-Along with his wife, Aimee, Dave is currently the chef and owner of DiAnoia’s Eatery, which opened in the Strip District in November of 2016.
+Dave is currently the chef and owner, along with his wife Aimee, of DiAnoia’s Eatery, which opened in the Strip District in November of 2016.
 Early on in Dave’s restaurant career, he worked under chef Brian Pekarcik at Arterra in San Diego, CA. Dave later joined chef Brian to move to Pittsburgh and open Spoon and BRGR in East Liberty, where Dave served as the sous chef of both restaurants.
 He was quickly promoted to Executive Chef and stayed with the company for six years until May of 2016 when he left to pursue DiAnoia’s Eatery.
-Dave is passionate about Italian cuisine and is looking forward to sharing his food with Pittsburgh at DiAnoia’s Eatery.
+In 2019, Dave, along with his wife Aimee, opened Pizzeria Davide.
+Dave is passionate about Italian cuisine and loves sharing his food with Pittsburgh at DiAnoia’s Eatery and Pizzeria Davide. #CHEFSPOTTING

 Aimee’s grandfather on her mother’s side, Eddie (Rosario) Papsidero, during WWII in the army at Medford Air Field in Oregon, was about to be shipped out, when he asked the commanding officers if he could cook them dinner.
 He made his mother’s recipe of spaghetti and meatballs, which led the commanding officers to change his assignment when they insisted he stay on base and become the chef.
 Aimee’s mother, Kathy DiAndrea, passed the recipe from her father on to chef Dave and it’s now the recipe that is served at DiAnoia’s.